-- (4) The values in column (g) for fiscal 2019 represent the amounts earned with respect to annual incentive awards under the 2019 Annual Incentive Plan. - (5) Ashland's non-qualified deferred compensation arrangements do not provide above-market or preferential earnings; therefore, for fiscal 2019 the amounts in column (h) represent only the one-year change between September 30, 2018 and September 30, 2019 in the present value of accrued benefits under qualified and non-qualified defined benefit plans previously sponsored by Ashland but that have been transferred to Valvoline.
+- (4) The amount represents the aggregate grant date fair value of SARs computed in accordance with FASB ASC Topic 718.
+The assumptions made when calculating the amounts are found in Note P to the Consolidated Financial Statements included in the 2021 Form 10-K and the grant date fair values can be found in the footnotes to the "Grants of Plan-Based Awards" table in this Proxy Statement. - (5) The values in column (g) for fiscal 2021 represent the amounts earned with respect to annual incentive awards under the 2020 Annual Incentive Plan. - (6) Ashland's non-qualified deferred compensation arrangements do not provide above-market or preferential earnings; therefore, for fiscal 2021 the amounts in column (h) represent only the one-year change between September 30, 2020 and September 30, 2021 in the present value of accrued benefits under qualified and non-qualified defined benefit plans previously sponsored by Ashland but that have been transferred to Valvoline.
 Only Mr. Willis participates in the defined benefit plans.
 These plans are more fully discussed in the narrative to the "Pension Benefits" table in this Proxy Statement.

-The present values at September 30, 2018 and September 30, 2019 were calculated based on the earliest age that a participant could receive an unreduced benefit (see the discussion under the "Pension Benefits" table in this Proxy Statement regarding the earliest retirement age under the various plans).
-For Mr. Willis the change in pension value was \$344,631.
+The present values on September 30, 2020 and September 30, 2021 were calculated based on the earliest age that a participant could receive an unreduced benefit (see the discussion under the "Pension Benefits" table in this Proxy Statement regarding the earliest retirement age under the various plans).
+For Mr. Willis the change in pension value was (\$48,342).